hnorm0629/portfolio/index.md

 ## About Me

-I am an incoming Computer Science Masters student at Stanford University, where I'll be pursuing an MSCS with a specialization in Artificial Intelligence.
-My interests lie specifically in Machine Learning and Computer Vision.
+I am a Computer Science Masters student at Stanford University, where I'm pursuing an MSCS with a specialization in Visual Computing, which sits at the intersection of AI/ML, graphics, and systems.
+My interests lie specifically in Graphics and Computer Vision, and in developing tools to empower creativity.

 ## Updates

-- **[Jul.
-2023]** Created this personal portfolio webpage.
+- **[Sept 2023]** Began Masters in Computer Science (MSCS) Program at Stanford University, with an expected graduation date of June 2025.
 - **[May 2023]** Graduated from Georgetown University with a B.S. in Computer Science and a minor in Mathematics.

 {% include_relative _includes/projects.md %}